 CEP curriculum has been designed to cover all learning stages for primary-aged children and high school students.
 The curriculum is made up of:

-- For Kindergarten: Beginning with God – a one-year program of 40 lessons and assumes little prior knowledge.
+- For Kindergarten: Beginning with God – a one-year program of 40 introductory lessons from the Bible which assumes little prior knowledge.
 View the Beginning with God syllabus and lesson aims.

 The lesson content works together in a cohesive flow, examining consistent themes, events and concepts from the Bible, with progressive learning outcomes at each level of the curriculum.